cysouw/diathesis/text/c06_prepositions.md

 c. ^* Ich bin getanzt.
 :::

 This alternation is typically used to explain the difference between using a dative or an accusative with the so-called *Wechselpräpositionen* like *in* or *auf*.
 For example, the verb *klettern* 'to climb' can be used with *auf*+dative [@next a] and with *auf*+accusative [@next b].
 With the dative the action takes place at the location ('climbing while being on top of the mountain').
 In contrast, with the accusative there is a movement that changes location ('climbing with the goal to reach the mountain').
-However, syntactically there is much more going on than simply a difference in case marking.
-As proposed here, there is actually a diathesis between using the verb *klettern* (i) to describe an activity with perfect auxiliary *haben* and an optional location phrase [@next a] and (ii) to describe a manner of movement with a perfect auxiliary *sein* and an obligatory location phrase [@next b].

 ::: ex
 - Ich klettere auf dem Berg. \